Jerry0022/MixedFX/README.md

 # MixedFX

-Please find packages under build/libs
+Please find packages under build/distributions.
+Please unpack the file and add the contained jars to your build path.